A Guide To Pondicherry - Pastel Colours and Pastries

 Where is Pondicherry / Puducherry?

-Pondicherry, also known as Puducherry or Pondy (by the locals) is located on the Coromandel coast of south India in the state of Tamil Nadu.
+Pondicherry, also known as Puducherry or Pondy (by the locals) is located in the state of Tamil Nadu on the Coromandel coast of south India.
 The town stretches away in a semicircle off from the Bay of Bengal.

 The history of Pondicherry

-Today, Pondicherry is a vibrant town, a mixing pot of old meeting the new, with relics of the town's colonial past intertwining with modern India.
-It's a city that draws tourists from all over the world, yet still retains its Indian heart and identity.
+Today, the White Town (French Quarter) is still full to the brim with colonial style, French architecture, tree-lined boulevards, churches and cafes.
+The wider city of Pondicherry is a vibrant town, a mixin pot of old meeting the new, with relics of the town’s complicated colonial past intertwining with aspects of modern India.
+It’s a city that draws tourists from all over the world, yet still retains its Indian heart and identity.

 How to get to Pondicherry?